 It comes with reports that Sir Richard Branson’s Virgin Galactic space tourism venture is considering the UK amongst other international options for developing a spaceport.

-Following the announcement that the UK Space Agency will work with the United States to enhance space weather forecasting, the agenda also discusses the UK’s future relationship with Europe and other key international space clusters and options for both ensuring UK companies can expand into other markets and are able to attract international investment and talent post-Brexit - and with the development of the UK’s own Global Satellite System following its withdrawal from Galileo still on the table.
+Following the announcement that the UK Space Agency will work with the United States to enhance space weather forecasting, the agenda also discusses the UK’s future relationship with Europe and other key international space clusters and options for both ensuring UK companies can expand into other markets and are able to attract international investment and talent post-Brexit.

-We also expect discussion on the Defence Space Strategy which is expected before the seminar, and is due to set out the Government plans to tackle emerging space-based threats to commercial and military satellites.
+We also expect discussion on the proposed Defence Space Strategy, which is expected to set out the Government plans to tackle emerging space-based threats to commercial and military satellites.